Chisme: Women's meetups

 Plan-based interaction model

-Encouraging initiative
+Encouraging initiative with contextual language

 Reducing conversation friction